 You barely need any tips!
 If you make this cheesecake I guarantee it will be smooth, gorgeous, stress-free, crack-free, bake-free, dairy-free, egg-free, cruelty-free, and cholesterol free!
 You’ll get the rich and creamy filling you desire but without the HEAPS of saturated fat found in dairy cheesecakes.
 It also won’t leave you with the infamous dairy-induced stomach ache.
 It’s a win on so many levels.

 How to make Meyer Lemon Vegan Cheesecake

-- Soak: quick soak the cashews in hot water for about 30 minutes.
+- Soak: quick soak the cashews in hot water for about 30 minutes, then drain.

-- Pulse: use a food processor to make the crust, then press the mixture into a 9-inch springform pan.
+- Process: use a food processor to make the crust, then press the mixture into a 9-inch springform pan.